Supported Employment Services Award pay rates

 - employees assessed under the SWS.

-Any employee with disability employed at 30 June 2023, who the SWS applies to but who didn't have a SWS wage assessment before that date, will need to have an initial SWS wage assessment done before 30 June 2026.
-These employees will stay on their current wage rate until the assessment is done.
-That rate must increase by the same percentage and at the same time as any annual wage review increase to the Grade 2 rate in the Award.
+These employees stay on their current wage rate until the assessment is done.
+That rate must increase by the same percentage and at the same time as any Annual Wage Review increase to the Grade 2 rate in the SES Award.

 During the trial period, an assessment of capacity will be done to determine the employee’s minimum hourly rate of pay.
-From 1 July 2024, the employee must be paid at least $3.01 per hour for each hour worked in this period.

-If the new employee is assessed at a higher rate of pay than $3.01 per hour, their employer must pay them at the higher rate.
-The higher rate starts 13 weeks after the trial commenced.
+From 1 July 2025, the employee must be paid at least $3.12 per hour for each hour worked during the trial period.
+If the new employee is assessed at a higher rate of pay than $3.12 per hour, their employer must pay them at the higher rate.

 Reviewing an assessment